gbasler/squid/doc/reference/experimental/Transformation_Control.md

 Can be called from the right-hand side of a rewrite rule.
 `Abort` in particular is used to define speculative rewrite rules (cf. [our POPL'18 paper](/README.md#popl18)).

-Currently implemented fully only in the `SimpleANF`/`SchedulingANF` IRs.
+Currently, these are implemented fully only in the `SimpleANF`/`SchedulingANF` IRs.

 #### Caveat about `Return.transforming` and `Return.recursing`